AdaCompNUS/context-pomdp/README.md

 * [**Car Hyp Despot**](car_hyp_despot) A static library package that implements the context-based POMDP model and the HyP-DESPOT solver.
 It exposes planning and belief tracking functions to be called in crowd_pomdp_planner.

-## Getting Started
-**Information on the Installation Steps and Technical User Guides of Context-PODMP can be located on our [wiki](https://github.com/AdaCompNUS/Context-POMDP/wiki).**